centic9/poi-mail-merge/README.md

 ### Formatting can confuse the replacement

-If there are different formattings applied to the strings, the resulting XML-representation of the document might be split into multiple XML-Tags and thus might prevent the replacement from happening.
+If there are multiple formattings applied to a strings that holds a template-pattern, the resulting XML-representation of the document might be split into multiple XML-Tags and thus might prevent the replacement from happening.

 A workaround is to use the formatting tool to ensure that the replacement tags have only one formatting applied to them.